Offshore AIM Solution Reduces FPSO Maintenance Backlog by 40%

 Due to the demanding offshore environment and the complexity and volume of equipment onboard its FPSO fleet, an operating company frequently battled overloaded maintenance backlogs.
 The client needed to confirm that the equipment onboard the FPSOs operated at the highest levels of efficiency while downtime was minimized and the operations were completed in a safe, compliant and responsible manner.

-- Downtime and loss of operational efficiency
+- Avoid downtime and loss of operational efficiency while maintaining the asset

 Identify and assess criticality of all equipment onboard the FPSO

 Review the client's existing maintenance program and identify opportunities for increased efficiency